axenox/PackageManager/Docs/Versioning/Git_console.md

 	- `git init` to make the folder a git repo
 	- `git remote add origin <Remote repository URL preferrably with access token>` to connect it to the remote git server.
 A repo URL with an access token looks like this: `https://username:CcVuWsM6xrGcsdfsdfzkex@git.yourdomain.com/vendor/package.git`
 	- `git clean -f *` to remove the exported files again in preparation to pull from the remote
+	- `git pull` to get the current remotes
 	- `git switch main` to pull the `main` branch from the remote.
 Replace the branch name as needed.
 5. Export the app again to overwrite files pulled from the remote with the local state of the app
 6. Open the `git Console` again to get a diff.